amollenkopf/dcos-iot-demo/docs/3-explore/README.md

-# Explore the DC/OS and Mesos dashboards
+# Explore the DC/OS & Mesos dashboards
 This section walks you through step-by-step on how to exlore the dashboards of a DC/OS environment.<br>

 ## DC/OS Dashboard